beaverbuilder/documentation/beaver-builder/troubleshooting/debugging/theme-conflict.md

 your issues go away when you change to a theme known to work with Beaver Builder.

-:::important **Important**
+:::info
 Before changing to a different theme, it's a good idea to back up your theme's Customizer settings by exporting them.
-See [how to export and import Customizer settings](/bb-theme/customizer-settings/export-import.md).
+See [how to export and import Customizer settings](/bb-theme/customizer-settings/export-import).
 :::

 * From the WordPress admin panel, go to **Appearance > Themes** and switch your active theme to one of the standard WordPress themes, such as Twenty Seventeen.